Dec. 18, 2011 Breaking News: Kim Jong-il Dead

 March 5, 2013

-Secretary of State John Kerry took a shot Tuesday at eccentric former NBA star Dennis Rodman’s controversial visit to North Korea.
+Secretary of State John Kerry [link to psychological profile added] took a shot Tuesday at eccentric former NBA star Dennis Rodman’s controversial visit to North Korea.

 “Dennis Rodman was a great basketball player,” Kerry told NBC News.
 “And as a diplomat, he is a great basketball player.
 And that’s where we’ll leave it.”